We have put together some guidance and useful links that we hope will be beneficial to you.

 Institution of Engineering and Technology (IET)

 The IET’s ‘Code of Practice for Electric Vehicle Charging Equipment Installation’ sets out the considerations needed prior to installation of an EV chargepoint and the necessary physical and electrical installation requirements.
-Compliance with this Code of Practice is a requirement of the Code and OLEV authorisation.
+Compliance with this Code of Practice is a requirement of the Code and OZEV authorisation.
 The IET’s Code of Practice provides a clear overview of EV charging equipment and Code members can get a 25% discount on purchase!

 The IET’s Code of Practice is available to buy here.